 #74 (Temporarily not authorized for this SNPN).

-5GMM cause #74 is only applicable when received from a cell belonging to an SNPN.
-5GMM cause #74 received from a cell not belonging to an SNPN is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.1.3.7
+5GMM cause #74 is only applicable when received from a cell belonging to an SNPN with a non-unique SNPN identity.
+5GMM cause #74 received from a cell not belonging to an SNPN or a cell belonging to an SNPN with a globally unique SNPN identity is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.1.3.7